sgmurphy/wordpress-plugins/suretriggers/readme.txt

 [youtube https://www.youtube.com/watch?v=mSjEcwpOfIk]

-## CONNECT YOUR WORDPRESS PLUGINS, APPS, WEBSITES AND CREATE POWERFUL AUTOMATIONS ⚡ ##
+## CONNECT YOUR WORDPRESS PLUGINS, APPS & WEBSITES TO CREATE POWERFUL AUTOMATIONS ⚡ ##

-Our mission at SureTriggers is to give you the power to connect your favorite apps, automate mundane tasks, and discover new growth opportunities.
+At SureTriggers, our mission is to empower you to connect your favorite apps, automate repetitive tasks, and unlock new growth opportunities for your business.

 Today, running a business means dealing with a lot of different apps, services, and plugins.
-On average, organizations use 110 softwares to run their business.
+On average, organizations use 110 different softwares to run their business.

-Contact forms, Email marketing tools, Social media sites, Payment gateways, CRMs, Helpdesk, eCommerce plugins, Communication tools, Project management platforms, LMS, and the list goes on...
+Contact forms, Email marketing tools, Social media sites, Payment gateways, CRMs, Helpdesk, eCommerce plugins, Communication tools, Project management platforms, LMS, and the list goes on.

 That's a lot of moving pieces!